Martha Albrand

 Martha Albrand (1914–1981), born Heidi Huberta Freybe Loewengard was a German-American novelist.
 Albrand was the name of her Danish great-grandfather.

 She was the sister of the actress Jutta Freybe and the writer Johanna Sibelius.

 The film Captain Carey, U.S.A. was based on her novel After Midnight.

+In 1950, the book After Midnight won the Grand Prix de Littérature Policière International Prize, the most prestigious award for crime and detective fiction in France.